KahnProcessNetworks/KahnProcessNetworks/README.md

 KahnProcessNetworks
 ===================

-KahnProcessNetworks is set of OCaml's implementations for Kahn process networks, developped by Axel Davy and Baptiste Lefebvre.
+KahnProcessNetworks is a set of OCaml's implementations for Kahn process networks, developped by Axel Davy and Baptiste Lefebvre.
 Processes communicate through threads, pipes or the network depending of the implementation.
 A last implementation simulate paralellism sequentially.

 Quick start
 ---------------------